-If you are taking any prescription medications, or if you have autoimmune disorders or other health concerns, please check with your doctor prior to using essential oils.
+If you are taking any prescription medications, or if you have autoimmune disorders or other health concerns, please check with your doctor before using essential oils.
 You need to be careful, especially if you’re purchasing high-grade therapeutic essential oils.
 There are several different ways to use essential oils.
 You can put 5-7 drops in a diffuser and diffuse the oil in your room, or you can simply add the oil to a tissue or cotton ball.
-You can apply a few drops to your hands and smell it directly from your palms.
-There are different opinions surrounding the ingestion of essential oils, so it's important to research and make your own decisions regarding this option.
+You can apply a few drops to your hands and smell them directly from your palms.
+Different opinions are surrounding the ingestion of essential oils, so it's important to research and make your own decisions regarding this option.
 You can also use essential oils topically, however, if you’re going to apply essential oils directly to your skin, do a test patch first.
-Apply a little bit of essential oil on your forearm and leave it for 24 hours to see if you have a reaction.
-Essential oils are highly concentrated, so it's best to use a carrier oil, such as coconut oil, olive oil or sweet almond oil.
+Apply a little bit of essential oil on your forearm and leave it for 24 hours to see if you react.
+Essential oils are highly concentrated, so it's best to use a carrier oil, such as coconut oil, olive oil, or sweet almond oil.
 You can also modify how many drops you add to the carrier oil.

 Essential Oils to relieve nausea and indigestion: